michaelficarra/transmissionDownload/README.md

 ## TODO

 * use proper node function signatures (first argument should be `err`)
 	* handle errors by adding retry button (must be using node style callback signatures first)
+* change `addTorrent` signature to accept URLs, not `info_hash`es
+	* move looping/retrying behaviour from `addTorrent` to event handler
+	* add support for adding torrents by torrent download URL (for private torrents)
 * don't make user type in password repeatedly (send request to background page to store password in closure for X seconds)
 * don't require save button on options page
 * find a way to test this thing